-The Plan is administered by our Board or compensation committee to which the Board may delegate any or all authority for the administration of the Plan.
-If authority is delegated to the compensation committee, all references to the Board in the Plan and in this description shall mean and relate to the committee, except (i) as otherwise provided by the Board and (ii) that only the Board may amend or terminate the Plan.
-The Board or the compensation committee shall determine and designate the individuals to whom options or other awards shall be made ("Recipients"), the number of such options or awards, and the other terms and conditions of such options or awards.
-Subject to the provisions of the Plan and applicable law, the Board may adopt and amend rules and regulations relating to the administration of the Plan, advance the lapse of any waiting period, accelerate any exercise date, waive or modify any restriction applicable to shares, and make all other determinations in the judgment of the Board necessary or desirable for the administration of the Plan.
-The interpretation and construction of the provisions of the Plan and related agreements by the Board shall be final and conclusive.
-The Board may correct any defect or supply any omission or reconcile any inconsistency in the Plan or in any related agreement in the manner, and to the extent it deems expedient to carry the Plan into effect, and the Board shall be the sole and final judge of such expediency.
+The Incentive Plan is administered by our board of directors or compensation committee to which the Board may delegate any or all authority for the administration of the Incentive Plan.
+If authority is delegated to the compensation committee, all references to the board in the Incentive Plan and in this description shall mean and relate to the committee, except (i) as otherwise provided by the board and (ii) that only the board may amend or terminate the Incentive Plan.
+The board or the compensation committee shall determine and designate the individuals to whom options or other awards shall be made ("Recipients"), the number of such options or awards, and the other terms and conditions of such options or awards.
+Subject to the provisions of the Incentive Plan and applicable law, the board may adopt and amend rules and regulations relating to the administration of the Incentive Plan, advance the lapse of any waiting period, accelerate any exercise date, waive or modify any restriction applicable to shares, and make all other determinations in the judgment of the board necessary or desirable for the administration of the Incentive Plan.
+The interpretation and construction of the provisions of the Incentive Plan and related agreements by the board shall be final and conclusive.
+The board may correct any defect or supply any omission or reconcile any inconsistency in the Incentive Plan or in any related agreement in the manner, and to the extent it deems expedient to carry the Incentive Plan into effect, and the board shall be the sole and final judge of such expediency.

-Our Board may, from time to time, take the following actions, separately or in combination, under the Plan: (i) grant incentive stock options as defined in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), (ii) grant options other than incentive stock options; and (iii) grant stock awards as defined in the Plan.
-Awards may be made to employees, including employees who are officers or directors, and to other individuals selected by the Board; provided, however, that only our employees or any of our parent or subsidiary are eligible to receive incentive stock options.
-The Board will select the individuals to whom awards shall be made and shall specify the action taken with respect to each individual to whom an award is made.
+Our board may, from time to time, take the following actions, separately or in combination, under the Incentive Plan: (i) grant incentive stock options as defined in Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), (ii) grant options other than incentive stock options; and (iii) grant stock awards as defined in the Incentive Plan.
+Awards may be made to employees, including employees who are officers or directors, and to other individuals selected by the board; provided, however, that only our employees or any of our parent or subsidiary are eligible to receive incentive stock options.
+The board will select the individuals to whom awards shall be made and shall specify the action taken with respect to each individual to whom an award is made.

-With respect to each option grant, the Board will determine the number of shares subject to the option, the exercise price, the duration of the option, the times at which the option may be exercised and whether the option is an incentive stock option or a non-statutory stock option.
-The exercise price per share will be determined by the Board at the time of the grant.
+With respect to each option grant, the board will determine the number of shares subject to the option, the exercise price, the duration of the option, the times at which the option may be exercised and whether the option is an incentive stock option or a non-statutory stock option.
+The exercise price per share will be determined by the board at the time of the grant.
 The exercise price will not be less than 100% of the fair market value of the Common Stock covered by the option at the date the option is granted (110% for holders of 10% or more of our voting power).
-The fair market value will be the closing price of the Common Stock on the last trading day before the date the option is granted, if the stock is publicly traded, or another value of the Common Stock as specified by the Board in good faith.
-No Recipient of any option or other award under the Plan will have any rights as a stockholder with respect to any shares of Common Stock subject to such option or award until the date the Recipient becomes the holder of record of such shares.
+The fair market value will be the closing price of the Common Stock on the last trading day before the date the option is granted, if the stock is publicly traded, or another value of the Common Stock as specified by the board in good faith.
+No Recipient of any option or other award under the Incentive Plan will have any rights as a shareholder with respect to any shares of Common Stock subject to such option or award until the date the Recipient becomes the holder of record of such shares.